oxidecomputer/netadm-sys/README.md

 ## Where things are at today

-Currently, the primary entry points to programmatic access and control of network configuration and state are `libdladm` and `libipadm`.
-However, these are both private libraries, are are more extensions of the programs `dladm` and `ipadm` than they are libraries.
+Currently on illumos, the primary entry points to programmatic access and control of network configuration and state are `libdladm` and `libipadm`.
+However, these are both private libraries, and are more extensions of the programs `dladm` and `ipadm` than they are libraries.
 Moreover, their interfaces are considered private, do not provide stability guarantees and are not meant for general consumption.
 This is not a great place to be.
 Programs running on illumos that need to observe and control network state and configuration have no good option.

 ```
            L3: